 Fees quoted are for the actual surgery, doctor and nurse time, theatre time, materials and any follow up required, but not for suture removal.
 You can take off a discount of £60 for the consultation from the quoted fee above if you book within 4 weeks of quotation.

 There are many types of surgery we offer fixed prices for, because they are simple and rarely cause any problems.
 Examples are Lipomas on Arms and legs, abdomen, lower back, Xanthelasmas (cholesterol deposits on eyes), earlobe repairs, small skin tag removals, milia removals, wart removals, mole cut outs on body of a small mole (5mm and less), shave excisions body and usually also face, but not breasts.
 We price even larger lesions on the body extremely competitively.

 Other lesions are more difficult and require more time, bespoke pricing and sometimes referral to a colleague (not always).
-Generally, we are much less expensive than private hospitals and I often say to patients we “charge hundreds, not thousands”.
+Generally, we are significantly less expensive than private hospitals and I often say to patients we “charge hundreds, not thousands”.

 Why is it cheaper when I have more surgery?

-first lesion price contains a lot of the fixed costs the clinic has in
+The first lesion price contains a lot of the fixed costs the clinic has in

 welcoming you as a patient.
 We have to create a full patient record,

 keep it for 6-10 years, set you up for surgery, do your anaesthetic,

 write your operation report, pay for insurance, pay our overheads, pay

 for CQC etc etc. Subsequent lesions take significantly less time as